I’m a Public Speaker…

 I’m a public speaker – not a beginner and not an old pro either – and this book saved the day for me.

 Recently, I was preparing for a presentation that I was giving and to put it mildly, I was struggling.
-In the midst of plotting new material to a new audience sector I was running out of time and on top of that I had a miserable cold that was draining my energy.
+In the midst of plotting new material for a new audience sector I was running out of time and on top of that I had a miserable cold that was draining my energy.

 The Book: Scott Berkun, Confessions of a Public Speaker, O’Reilly, 2010.